scalabel/scalabel/doc/usage.md

 Once obtaining the `image_list.yml`, we can proceed to create a new annotation project.

+## Serving Data
+If you wish to serve your own data on the same domain as this server, you may do so.
+This means the item_list.yml you provide at project creation can contain URLs to this server.
+Any files or directories you place in "app/src/" will be uploaded to the server with the prefix path removed.
+For example, you could place a directory "images" in "app/src/".
+If you are just testing the server locally, you can then specify in your item list URLs such as "localhost:8686/images/image_1.jpg".

 ## Launch Server
 As provided in the [README](../README.md), you can either set up the tool with the provided docker image or build the tool by yourself.
 Once you have the tool setup,